 We recommend that you discuss all the possible potential issues with your manufacturing software provider.
-It’s always better to prepare and ask upfront instead of finding issues when you’re already using the software.
+It’s always better to prepare and ask up front instead of finding issues when you’re already using the software.

 Limited or no integration with the online site/POS system

-If you’re selling online, then this might be the biggest issue to you.
+If you’re selling online, then this might be the biggest issue for you.
 Imagine that you’ve already manufactured your products, but your Magento website still displays the item as “out-of-stock”.
 The same issue can happen to your POS system.

 Some manufacturing software providers claim to support integration with e-commerce platforms including Magento, but data synchronization can take up to a few hours.
 This is a huge issue as the customer can just walk to another store to purchase the product.